seth-macpherson/focusyn/README.md

 Install the PyPI package:

-    $ pip install horseshit
+    $ [sudo] pip install horseshit

 or:

-    $ easy_install horseshit
+    $ [sudo] easy_install horseshit

 ### 2. Using Git:

 Clone the Git repository:

     $ git clone git://github.com/soimort/horseshit.git

-After cloning this repository, you may want to put it in your `$PATH` and ensure it is executable.
+    $ [sudo] python setup.py install

 ## Usage

-### 1. Setting horseshits
+### 1. Configuration

 `horseshits` is a no-brainer plain text file contains a load of horseshits that may distract you from work, line by line.

+    twitter.com
     plus.google.com
-    twitter.com
-    reader.google.com
     reddit.com

-Also there is an example of what `horseshits` should be like in: `horseshits.example`.

 On *nix systems, put your `horseshits` into:

     /etc/horseshits

-You can simply use the example I provided if you'd like:

-    sudo cp horseshits.example /etc/horseshits

-Or start writing your own:

-    sudo vi /etc/horseshits
+Or: (recommended!)

+    ~/.config/horseshits

-On Windows, put it into your own user directory:
+On Windows, put it into your user directory:

     .config/horseshits

 ### 2. To get-shit-done

-Execute `get-shit-done` as root because it modifies your hosts file and restarts your network daemon.
+Execute it as root because it modifies your hosts file and restarts your network daemon.

     $ sudo get-shit-done work

 ### 3. To no longer get-shit-done

     $ sudo get-shit-done play

 ## Additional Tips